bitterjug/devjournal-crypto/devjournal.markdown

 To make ultisnips work again, set its working dir somewhere in a sparkleshare folder.
 Maybe use a common one for both setups.

+## 2015-01-30 Friday

+### 11:06

+Elastic search (required for authoraid) should really be installed in a docker container.